cheme/web3/standard.md

 It implies that ID max size (in byte) is 255, that is not enough may switch to 2 byte to encode size.
 It implies that ID do not have a fix size : this is questionable , an a size may be recomanded (better for dht if we do not want double hashing).

+TODO json like structure

+TODO implementation (including import and export for testing) :
+- javascript : a must have : a small libs with encoding and some possible scheme (RSA - ECDSA - Public)
+- rust : get a lib done with c linking
+- java : standard lib to